chilli007123/Dissertation/Dissertation_MD_FILE.md

 Further testing was done with scarecrow to look for any successful patterns in payload generation.
 Table 8 shows another successful evasion from all 6 payloads.
 Using similar flags to the previous iterations of payloads the only change being `-Evasion Known DLL`.
 It seems that the flags used with small changes have the ability to create many working payloads.
 The results generated above were created using a very specific evasion and obfuscation techniques so we can be positive that there are more "winning" payloads to be found.

 ### Overview of Scarecrow results
 Overall Scarecrow was very successful at generating working payloads to evade Windows Defender.
-Using different payload types and DLL evasions seemed to be the key factor in enabling this.
+Using different payload types and DLL evasions seemed to be the key factor in enabling this and tricking Defender into believing the legitimacy of CPL files.
+With all 12 CPL files providing a reverse shell it is very apparent that scarecrow is an effective way at evading Defender.

+(I DONT KNOW WHAT TO PUT HERE LOL)